RitaMa42/java-projects/README.md

 This interactive game simulates the classic Rock–Paper–Scissors match between the user and a computer opponent.
 The program’s modular design separates user interaction and computer logic into two files:
 `RockPaperScissors.java` manages input, scoring, and round progression, while `ComputerOpponent.java` controls the computer’s randomized or test-driven move generation.
-Together, they demonstrate principles of modular design, randomization**, and decision-making algorithms in a user-interactive console program.
+Together, they demonstrate principles of modular design, randomization, and decision-making algorithms in a user-interactive console program.